benjaminion/upgrading-ethereum-book/src/book.md

 2. We could have very fast finality and high participation, but would need to mandate that stakers run high spec machines on high bandwidth networks in order to participate.
 3. Or we could have fast finality on reasonably specced machines by severely limiting the number of participants.

 It's not clear exactly how to place Ethereum&nbsp;2 on such a diagram, but we definitely favour participation over time to finality: maybe "x" marks the spot.
-One complexity is participation and overhead are not entirely independent: increasing the overhead will limit the number people able or willing to particpate.
+One complexity is that participation and overhead are not entirely independent: increasing the overhead increases the hardware and networking requirements, which will reduce the number people able or willing to participate.
 Exercise for the reader: try placing some of the other L1 blockchains within the trade-off space.

 To put this in more concrete terms, the hard limit on the number of validators is the total Ether supply divided by the stake size.
 With a 32 ETH stake, that's about 3.6 million validators today, which is consistent with a time to finality of 768 seconds (two epochs), and a message overhead of 9375 messages per second[^fn-message-overhead].
 That's a substantial number of messages per second to handle.
 However, we don't ever expect _all_ Ether to be staked, perhaps around 10-20%.
 In addition, due to the use of BLS aggregate signatures, messages are highly compressed to an asymptotic 1-bit per validator.